Ghalastic/Turtlesim-Packages-ROS-Noetic-ROS-Foxy/README.md

 ####
 ![rqt graph](https://github.com/user-attachments/assets/e0856ffb-4e26-4128-b1a6-f3be2fa3b39b)
 ####
-#### Graph Explanation:
+#### The Graph Shows:
 ####
-The graph shows:
-####
 - Publisher: /teleop_turtle node
 - Subscriber: /turtlesim node
 ####
-Which also shows that they're communicating over a rostopic which is: /turtle1/cmd_vel, they communicate with each other by sending and receiving the same type of message.
+Which also shows that they're communicating over a ROS topic which is: /turtle1/cmd_vel, they communicate with each other by sending and receiving the same type of message.
 ####
 #### A topic type is defined by the message type published on it, the type of message sent on a topic can be determined using the following commands:-
 ####